rawles/mode7/README.md

 To do
 -----

-* Characters inserted not in order shouldn't take effect always to the end of the line, but to the character which overrides them.
 * Better representation of graphics layers and layer merging.
 * Proper documentation maybe.
 * Write it in C or something.